tomhiskey/personal-site-11ty/user-manual/index.md

   order: 4
 ---

-It can be hard to get to know colleagues, but it's important because it helps us all work together better and feel more comfortable and engaged at work.
+It can be hard to get to know colleagues, but it's important because it helps us work together better and feel more comfortable and engaged.
 I'm hoping this user manual (aka a [manual of me](https://manualofme.co/)) will help my colleagues get to know me.

 I've been inspired to write one by the likes of [Dan](https://medium.com/@dasbarrett/a-user-manual-for-dan-d0a285874f72), [Cassie](https://medium.com/@cassierobinson/a-user-manual-for-me-d3a851fbc694) and [Richard](https://medium.com/@mcleanonline/helping-other-people-get-to-know-you-aa2dbff5c0f8).